-- b) i) 12 hours - ii) 18 hours for crossing 3 time zones up to 7 time zone - iii) 36 hours for crossing 7 time zones up to 10 time zone - iv) 48 hours for crossing 10 time zone
+- b) i) 12 hours - ii) 18 hours for crossing more than 3, up to 7 time zones - iii) 36 hours for crossing more than 7 time zones whichever is greater.

-Whichever is greater.
+- Note 1: When a crew is positioned within the 'acclimatized' zone to operate a flight (not within the purview of Para12), the rest after the positioning and before the flight will be 12 h, provided that rest stipulated at Para 10.1 above has been availed prior to the positioning. - Note 2: For a Flight Crew operating between 3 to 7 Time Zones, and proceeding to farther Time Zones, the crew shall be provided a minimum rest, at lay over station, as per para 10.1, before proceeding beyond on the next

-- Note 1: The above hours as in (b) may be reduced by 15% once in a period of any consecutive 28 days in such case additional rest will be double the amount reduced, which is to be provided after the subject Duty Period. - Note 2: For a Flight Crew operating between 3 to 7 Time Zones, and proceeding to farther Time Zones, the crew shall be provided a minimum rest, at lay over station, as per para 10.1, before proceeding beyond on the next Flight Duty Period.
-The Time Zone difference for subsequent flight will be calculated from the place of new departure to destination.
+Flight Duty Period.
+The Time Zone difference for subsequent flight will be calculated from the place where the crew is acclimatized.